paperclip-ui/legacy-paperclip/packages/paperclip-website/docs/configure-typescript.md

 sidebar_label: TypeScript
 ---

-Paperclip UIs can compile down typed defnition files that you can use in your TypeScript project.
+Paperclip UIs can compile down typed definition files that you can use in your TypeScript project.
 To do this, you'll need to install the [CLI tool](usage-cli.md).
 You'll also need a `paperclip.config.json` file.
 Assuming you have both of those things, just run:

 ```sh
 paperclip build --definition --write